1. Preface

 </html>

-Let’s try to connect against the web socket endpoint with a valid client certificate.
-Go to the router management user interface and download the startup configuration for the previously added router.
 Extract the tarball archive and open the file ConnectionProfile_xxx.txt.
-This file includes two PEM blocks, a certificate and a private key.
-Copy these PEM blocks (without the squared brackets) into separate files (client.crt and client.key) on your local PC.
-We need these files for the following curl command.
+This file contains two PEM blocks: a certificate and a private key.
+Copy these PEM blocks (excluding the square brackets) into separate files (client.crt and client.key) on the local PC.
+These files will be needed for the subsequent curl command.

-$ curl --cert client.crt --key client.key --cacert iRM_Install_Guide_Certificate_Services.crt https://164.90.225.14:8443/devicecontrol
+curl --cert client.crt --key client.key --cacert iRM_Install_Guide_Certificate_Services.crt https://164.90.225.14:8443/devicecontrol

-10.6.
+10.5.
 Forward client certificate to router management for further processing

-$ sudo vi /etc/nginx/sites-available/insysicom-routermgmt
+sudo vi /etc/nginx/sites-available/insysicom-routermgmt

 /etc/nginx/sites-available/insysicom-routermgmt